Make the Cutest Miniature Llama Piñata!

 Download the llama piñata pattern template - Design No. 52 in the Paper Glitter Glue Library

-Subscribe below to get these free files for the Mini Llama Piñata if you haven’t already subscribed to my newsletter.
+Subscribe below to get these free files for the Mini Llama Piñata if you haven't already subscribed to my newsletter.

 There are two 8.5 x 11 inch pages for the main pattern.
 The first page has the miniature llama templates and the saddle.
 I make most of my patterns in this size because that is the size cardboard I have in abundance recycled from work.

 I've made a short video (11 minutes) on how to make your own Mini Llama Piñata.
 It's at the bottom of the post.